danielhep/otp-fares-v2-viewer/PRD.md

 ## Success Criteria
 1. Users can paste OTP GraphQL response and see parsed fare data
-2. Reused fare products are clearly identified across legs
+2. Reused fare products are clearly identified across legs of the selected itinerary, and hovering reveals the affected leg numbers
-3. Variations in same-ID products are highlighted
+3. Variations in same-ID products are highlighted within each itinerary
 4. All fare product details are accessible in the UI
-5. Total journey cost is accurately calculated
+5. Total itinerary cost is accurately calculated for the selected itinerary
 6. Interface is responsive and usable for debugging purposes

 ## Technical Considerations